Dr Georgia Volioti

 Public engagement & knowledge exchange:

 (2019).
-Lead director and main organiser of two-day International Research Forum New Takes on Recorded Music: Performance, Creativity, Technology, University of Surrey, 5-6 September 2019.
+Lead organiser and committee member of two-day International Research Forum New Takes on Recorded Music: Performance, Creativity, Technology, University of Surrey, 5-6 September 2019.
 Event supported by: The Music & Letters Trust (external funder), Performance Studies Network, and Department of Music & Media University of Surrey.

 Keynote address: